carpentries-incubator/cwl-novice-tutorial/index.md

 > CWL is based upon YAML.
 At any time, if you find yourself being confused by the YAML syntax, considering reviewing this guide on the [subset of YAML][yaml-for-cwl] used in CWL.
 >
 > If you have previously written a workflow description,
-> in CWL or another langauge,
+> in CWL or another language,
 > you may want to look instead at the [User Guide][cwl-user-guide].
 {: .prereq}